cferdinandi/adventure/content/rules.md

 These are characters that the *Guide* creates and controls.
 They can be friends, foes, or somewhere in-between.

-*Non-player characters* can provide critical information that players aren't picking up on, give them mis-information to send them on a bonus encounter, jump into provide extra fire power for an epic battle, or thwart their efforts if their finding an adventure too easy.
+*Non-player characters* can provide critical information that players aren't picking up on, give them misinformation to send them on a bonus encounter, jump in to provide extra fire power for an epic battle, or thwart their efforts if they're finding an adventure too easy.

 Use *non-player characters* as much or as little as needed to keep the game fun and interesting.